vaquarkhan/microservices-recipes-a-free-gitbook/README.md

 ### Microservice vs Nanoservices

 Nanoservice is an antipattern where a service is too fine-grained.
 A nanoservice is a service whose overhead (communications, maintenance, and so on) outweighs its utility.
-Like Steve and others, Arnon concludes that Microservices is just another name for SOA

 ### What is BoundedContext